nathan-sain/foundry-world-tools/README.md

 *.db diff=nedb
 ```

+**Note for Windows OS:** If python is installed through the windows store git may not have permission to execute python.
+Also python3 may not be in your path so you may need to use py instead of python3.

 **yaml2nedb**
 It is also possible to convert nedb files to yaml with nedb2yaml make edits and then convert them back to nedb with the utility yaml2nedb.
 # Contribution